-The Claimants had by this stage reached majority and were able to provide instruction themselves rather than via the Official Solicitor.
+The Claimants had, by this stage, turned 18 years old and were able to provide instruction themselves rather than via the Official Solicitor.

 Accordingly a meeting took place in April of 2017.
-Detailed Schedules of Loss and Counter Schedules were exchanged and after a day of negotiation a settlement was reached whereby each Claimant would receive £200,000.00 in compensation for the damage done to them by the Local Authority’s failure to remove them from their parent’s care soon enough.
+Detailed Schedules of Loss and Counter Schedules were exchanged and, after a day of negotiation, a settlement was reached whereby each Claimant would receive £200,000 in compensation for the damage done to them by the Local Authority’s failure to remove them from their parent’s care soon enough.
 The various components of this award included pain, suffering and loss of amenity, cost of future treatment, past and future loss of earnings and some loss of support.

 Both Claimants were delighted with the settlements achieved which will allow them the security of buying a property and having some monies in a Trust Fund to safeguard their future.

-The team who acted on behalf of the girls were Justin Levinson of Counsel and Jonathan Bridge of Farleys Solicitors.
+The team who acted on behalf of the Claimants were Justin Levinson of Counsel and Jonathan Bridge of Farleys Solicitors.